rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Helper text
- * Helper text should provide clear instructions for populating the input, such as examples, syntax, or other parameters
+ * Use helper text to provide clear instructions such as examples, syntax, or other parameters required for validation.
- * Keep text to a single line if possible, though two lines are acceptable
+ * Keep text to a single line if possible, though two lines are acceptable.
- * If more than two lines of help text are needed, consider using a tooltip instead
+ * If more than two lines of help text are needed, consider using a tooltip instead.

 {% endcolumn %}